CLEANING PROCEDURES AND EXPECTATIONS

 Restrooms, Hallways, Stairways and Entryways

-These areas will have touchpoints cleaned multiple times a day.
+These areas will have touchpoints cleaned multiple times a day in high traffic buildings.
 The focus will be on hand rails, elevator buttons, glass doors and door handles.
 Floors are spot vacuumed and mopped daily.

 Residence and Dining Halls